moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab1.md

 Here are a few demo questions you can ask Duo:

-- `How do I move an issue from one project to another?`
+- `How do I move an Issue from one project to another?`
 - `What is a merged results pipeline?`
-- `What is an example of a simple python function?`
+- `What is an example of a simple Python function?`

 ## Lab Guide Complete